HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 # Overview
-DX exposes more options that Kubernetes already offers for distributing pods across nodes.
-It will be possible to restrict a pod to specific nodes or prioritize it to run on certain nodes.
+This topic provides several options for distributing pods across nodes.
+It is possible to restrict a pod to specific nodes or prioritize it to run on certain nodes.

 ## Options to spread pods across nodes